-MBA 595 Current Issues in Leadership
+MBA 595: Current Issues in Leadership

-Prerequisites: MBA 525 and MBA 533
+3 credit hours • Prerequisites: MBA 525 and MBA 533.

 This course is an advanced overview of more traditional approaches to understanding the leadership process and an in-depth look at recently developed perspectives on leadership of the future.
 Ethical issues pertaining to leadership are also incorporated.